11bus11/book-store1/README.md

     - The products page shows which products exist and if they are in stock or not.
 If the user is loged in, they can also add a product to their wish-list.
 - Add products to cart.
 - Search for products.
+    - The user can search for products thru the search-bar.
+When this is done, the program searches for matches in, among others, the title and the description for the book.
 - Navigate categories and get relevant results.
+    In the shop dropdown the user can choose to either show all products, or show the products in a specific category.
+If the user chooses "history", only the history books will show up.
 - Pay for products.

 Admin user: